stellar-deprecated/docs/guides/concepts/federation.md

 Access-Control-Allow-Origin: *
 ```

-When record has been found response should return `200 OK` http status code and the following JSON body:
+When a record has been found the response should return `200 OK` http status code and the following JSON body:

 ```
 {